Credit Manager

 Return on investment (ROI) is a common profitability ratio.

-Q26.
-What are different types of credit that bank offers ?
+Q. What are the different types of credit that banks offer?

 Banks offer various types of credit including personal loans, credit cards, mortgages, and business loans.